krishsharma6297-lgtm/Js.assignment/README.md

 • ​ We check if the target number is divisible by K (i target % K === 0).

 •  If both conditions are met, we alert() the value of X and exit.
 If the loop finishes without finding a match, we print -1.

+Time Complexity: O(M*D), where M is the maximum range of X (10,001) and D is the number of digits in N+X.